 Teething was the bane of my life.
-Jake started to show signs at 6 weeks of age and started to cut them at 5 months.
+Jake started to show teething signs at 6 weeks of age and started to cut them at 5 months.
 People may tell you they are too young but this isn’t true, did you know that a baby can be born with teeth?!
-His earliest signs were the typical dribbling and chewing but as each new tooth rumbled we began to identify other symptoms, some of which were a little bizarre.
-I talk about 22 symptoms in my book but for this article, I have picked just a selection which should help you to identify and learn how to deal with the ones you may well be seeing in your baby.
+His earliest teething symptoms were the typical dribbling and chewing but as each new tooth rumbled we began to identify others, some of which were a little bizarre.
+I talk about 22 teething symptoms in my book but for this article, I have picked just a selection which should help you to identify and learn how to deal with the ones you may well be seeing in your baby.

 This is a classic sight in a teething baby and is caused by the inflammation of the gums.
 This will clear once the tooth appears but you can provide teething granules to help calm the symptom down.
 Always keep a close eye on your baby’s temperature, though, and if you are concerned follow the instructions in the next category.